Buyer fined $200 for sleeping in his new caravan says Napier council lacks 'compassion'

-A Whangarei man who bought a campervan in Napier in an attempt at a money making exercise didn't even make it out of the city before it started to cost him.
+A Whangarei man who bought a caravan in Napier in an attempt at a money making exercise didn't even make it out of the city before it started to cost him.

-Ross Salter "rested up" in Westshore for the night after driving to Napier to buy an old caravan, only to wake up with $200 freedom camping ticket on his window.
+Ross Salter "rested up" in Westshore for the night after driving to Napier to buy an old caravan, only to wake up with a $200 freedom camping ticket on his window.

 Salter said he did not want to commit to the second half of his 1200km round-trip back home at night and he had just picked the safest spot he could find to park up.